vegaprotocol/specs/protocol/0029-FEES-fees.md

 ### Collecting and Distributing Fees

-We need to calculate the total fee for the transaction.
+We need to calculate the total fee for the transaction (before applying benefit factors).
 Attempt to transfer the full fee from the trader into a temporary bucket, one bucket per trade (so we know who the maker is) from the trader general account.
 If insufficient, then take the remainder (possibly full fee) from the margin account.
 The margin account should have enough left after paying the fees to cover maintenance level of margin for the trades.